Skip to Content

 Roches Point Lighthouse In Cork: The Titanic Link, Torpedos + Lighthouse Accommodation

-Located in the southern corner of Cork, Roches Point Lighthouse stands proudly overlooking the entrance to Cork Harbour.
+Located in the southern corner of the county, Roches Point Lighthouse stands proudly overlooking the entrance to Cork Harbour.

 This hidden gem has been in operation for over 200 years and the now-infamous Titanic had its last anchor nearby!